-The proposed FY 2019 operating budget will be will be finalized at the 3rd FCWPC Budget Briefing to be held on July 20, 2018.
-At the July 25, 2018 City Commission meeting, the Commission will set the proposed millage rate for the FY 2019 budget process in accordance with the State of Florida's Truth-in-Millage (TRIM) requirements.
+The proposed FY 2019 operating budget will be finalized at the 3rd FCWPC Budget Briefing on July 20, 2018.
+At the July 25, 2018 City Commission meeting, the City Commission will set the proposed millage rate for the FY 2019 budget process in accordance with the State of Florida's Truth-in-Millage (TRIM) requirements.

-In September, two public hearings will be held per the State of Florida's TRIM requirements.
+In September, two public hearings will be held in accordance with the State of Florida's TRIM requirements.
 The first public hearing scheduled on September 12, 2018 will be to adopt the proposed millage rates and budgets for FY 2019.
 The second public hearing scheduled on September 26, 2018 will be to adopt the final millage rates and budgets for FY 2019.
 Both public hearings, which will begin at 5:01 p.m., will be held in the City Commission Chambers at 1700 Convention Drive, 3rd Floor, Miami Beach, Florida 33139.

-FY 2019 Proposed Operating Budget Update and Proposed Millage Rate July 13, 2018

-Page 12

-Attachment A - Proposed FY 2019 Revenue Enhancements

-Attachment B - Proposed FY 2019 Service Reductions and Efficiencies

-Attachment C - Proposed FY 2019 Enhancements

-Attachment D - Proposed FY 2019 Revenue Reductions

-Attachment E - Resolution 2006-26341
+Attachment A - Proposed FY 2019 Revenue Enhancements Attachment B - Proposed FY 2019 Service Reductions and Efficiencies Attachment C - Proposed FY 2019 Enhancements Attachment D - Proposed FY 2019 Revenue Reductions Attachment E - Resolution 2006-26341